 –Jordan Rice, Lead Pastor, Renaissance Church

-Example: Guided prayers of repentance as a normal part of City Church Lagos' weekly church services.
+Example: Guided prayers of repentance that are a regular part of City Church Lagos' weekly church services.

-First Step: Rather than referring obliquely to racism in the distant past, confess a thought or attitude – however fleeting – against someone of another ethnicity from the last few weeks.
+First Step: Rather than referring obliquely to the racism of the distant past, confess to God a thought or attitude – however fleeting – against someone of another ethnicity from the last years.

 Read, Watch, Listen: Take Harvard’s free “Race IAT” implicit bias test.